Apple to pay back Ireland €13bn in lost tax

 Ireland's Donohoe hit back on Monday by saying that the OECD, the Paris-based club of wealthy nations, had placed Ireland in its "highest category" on tax transparency along with just 21 other countries worldwide.

+He also said Irish authorities had recovered €1 billion in recent times from "offshore operations [designed] to avoid tax liabilities".

-"Ireland has and will play its role in what's needed to deal with the issue of aggressive tax avoidance", he said.
+"Ireland has and will play its role in what's needed to deal with the issue of aggressive tax avoidance", Donohoe said.

-"We believe everybody, whether individuals or companies should pay their fair share of tax", he said.
+"Everybody, whether individuals or companies should pay their fair share", he said.